-Each individual has an expectation of staying safe in an environment and remaining free of any harm when visiting, working or living in every structure.
+We all expect to stay safe in an environment and remain free of any harm when visiting, working or living in a structure.
 When injured or killed through the negligence of others, victims and surviving family members have a legal right to seek and obtain financial compensation to cover their damages, injuries or death.
-This is especially true when tenants, visitors, guests and workers are hurt or killed through carbon monoxide poisoning.
+This right is especially valid when tenants, visitors, guests, and workers are hurt or killed by carbon monoxide poisoning.

 Carbon monoxide in high concentrations for short periods or at low levels over time kills and injures victims silently.
-This is because CO gas is odorless, tasteless and colorless.
+This hazard is deadly is because CO gas is odorless, tasteless and colorless.
 It can only be detected, measured and monitored through a carbon monoxide detector.

 The burning of organic compounds including wood, gasoline, petroleum, kerosene and other substances primarily produces the deadly gas.
 Exposure to the toxic levels of CO can occur when gas-fueled equipment is operated indoors, when a gas heater malfunctions or external exhaust from a vehicle infiltrates the inside of a car, truck or van.

 The initial signs and symptoms of CO poisoning can be very subtle.
 In many situations, carbon monoxide robs the victim of much-needed oxygen, making them very tired, fatigued and sleepy.
 Without immediate action including moving to a vented area, the victim can suffer severe injuries including brain damage or succumb to the exposure of toxic gas.

 Many carbon monoxide poisoning lawsuits have been filed against corporations, companies and property owners.
 This is because numerous carbon monoxide sources produce toxic levels of the dangerous gas.
 These sources include:

 - Back drafting air from furnaces

 - Cracked heat exchangers inside furnaces

 - Malfunctioning fireplaces, gas stoves, wood stoves and gas-fueled water heaters